Skip to Content Top

 The construction of their orb-shaped webs is a remarkable feat of engineering.
 These webs consist of a central hub with radiating spokes and a sticky, spiral-shaped capture silk that is used to ensnare prey.
 Orb-weavers are patient hunters, waiting patiently in or near their webs until they detect vibrations from a trapped insect.
 Once prey is ensnared, they quickly immobilize it with venom and then proceed to feed.

-Types of Orb Weaver Spiders
+Are Orb Weaver Spiders Harmful?

 Orb-weaver spiders (family Araneidae) exhibit a wide range of appearances, but they share some common characteristics.
 Here is a description of what orb-weaver spiders generally look like: